Femtoscopic signatures of unique nuclear structures in relativistic collisions: Introduction

-which connects the $C_2$ two-particle momentum correlation function to the $D$ spatial correlation function, also known as the pair source function.
+which connects the $C_2$ two-particle momentum correlation function to the $D$ spatial correlation function, also known as the pair source function (integrated over the time separation in the pair rest frame).
 The momentum correlation function depends on the pair relative momentum $\vec{q}$ and the average pair momentum $\vec{K}$, while the pair source function depends on the relative pair separation $\vec{\rho}$.
 In case of bosonic particles (e.g., pions), the $\Psi_{\vec{q}}(\vec{\rho})$ quantum-mechanical pair wave function is symmetrized, thus in the interaction-free case the momentum correlation will be equal to the Fourier-transform of the pair source function~\cite{Nagy:2023zbg}.
+In Equation~\ref{e:C2D}, the variables of the pair wave function are taken in the pair rest frame.
 In experimental analyses, the pair source is often indirectly studied through $C_2$~\cite{PHENIX:2004yan,STAR:2004qya}, or reconstructed via an imaging method~\cite{PHENIX:2007grx,Verde:2001md,Brown:2000aj,Nzabahimana:2023tab}.
 In event generator models, such as the multi-phase transport model (AMPT), the full phase-space information is available for the created particles, including the freeze-out coordinates.
 Therefore, the pair source can be directly reconstructed and studied.

 Recent experimental measurements~\cite{PHENIX:2024vjp,Kincses:2024sin,PHENIX:2017ino,CMS:2023xyd,NA61SHINE:2023qzr} and phenomenological studies~\cite{Kincses:2024lnv,Csanad:2024jpy,Nagy:2023zbg,Korodi:2022ohn,Kincses:2019rug} showed that the shape of the pion pair-source in high-energy collisions can be described by an elliptically contoured symmetric L\'evy-stable distribution: